kukwang/Token-Merging-with-Class-Importance-Score/README.md

-#  Token Merging using Class Importance Score
+#  Token Merging with Class Importance Score

 Pytorch Implementation of ToMeCIS from our paper in IECON 2023 (Not published yet)
 *   Kwangsoo Seol, Sidong Roh, Kiseok Chung